whosonfirst/go-whosonfirst-browser/README.md

     	The that Who's On First documents should be served from. (default "/id/") -path-png string
-    	The path that PNG requests should be served from. (default "/png/") -path-spr string
+    	The path that PNG requests should be served from. (default "/png/") -path-select string
+    	The path that 'select' requests should be served from. (default "/select/") -path-spr string
     	The path that SPR requests should be served from. (default "/spr/") -path-svg string